moby/moby/docs/man/docker.1.md

   Enable CORS headers in the remote API.
 Default is false.

 **--auth**=identity|cert|none
   Set authentication method for tcp socket.
-Default is `none`.
+Default is 'none'.

 **-b**=""
   Attach containers to a pre\-existing network bridge; use 'none' to disable container networking